 Install and activate Variation Swatches for WooCommerce first.
 Then, you will notice a new menu called Swatches on your admin dashboard.
 Click on it.

-This is how the plugin customizer looks like.
+This is what the plugin customizer looks like.

 In the free version of the plugin, your customization options will extend to enabling color swatches, images swatches, auto convert dropdowns to labels, choosing your swatch shape, and disabling the default plugin stylesheet.

-However, the pro version will let you auto-convert dropdowns to images, choose your swatch image ratios, enable dual-color, and make adjustments to the out-of-the-stock feature.
+However, the pro version will let you auto-convert dropdowns to images, choose your swatch image ratios, enable dual-color, and adjust the out-of-the-stock feature.

 To do this, head over to Products → Attributes.

 You can add as many attributes as you want, then head back to the plugin dashboard and edit them from there.

 All you have to do is choose the type of editing you want, if you wish to display color swatches or images, then type in the product attribute in the plugin dashboard, hit save changes, and you’re all done!